The-salty-team/-dcs_fix_after_update-/README.md

 ## Good practises

-Based on [this](https://forum.dcs.world/topic/246767-more-vram-helps-a-lot-with-dcs-vr-performance) article due to a video memory leak in dcs it's recomended to restart the game after a long session.
-This problem scales with your vram and/or your playing resolution.
+~~Based on [this](https://forum.dcs.world/topic/246767-more-vram-helps-a-lot-with-dcs-vr-performance) article due to a video memory leak in dcs it's recomended to restart the game after a long session.
+This problem scales with your vram and/or your playing resolution.~~ -- Vram overflow was fixed in the recent openxr update.